Vaibhav91one/100-days-of-oss/journal.md

 - **Tasks completed**:
   - Learnt about pnpm.
 - **Challenges faced**:  Was trying to configure Nextui, framer motion, tailwind css with nextjs kept getting errors.

+ ## Day 9

+- **Project**: NextJs Auth with NextUI
+- **Description**: Finally setuped the NextJS auth project with NextUI.
+My biggest mistake to not look at docs.
+The docs had everything.
+There was a single command to execute which did all the work for me.
+- **Tasks completed**:
+  - Setuped the Project.
+- **Challenges faced**:  Errors and erros and not going through docs wasted my time.